nataliediep/Automated-Scheduling-Program/README.md

 1. Generates an Excel file containing a weekly work schedule for all employees.
 2. Indicate specific dates/times when more employees will be needed.
 3. An adjustable "bias" feature that will more or less take into consideration an employee's performance rating.
 Can be turned on or off.
+4. **An interactive, easy to use UI that allows manual user inputs.**

 ## How to use this program